 The Exhibition of Cerman painting and sculpture at the Museum of Modern Art has been a at success.
-Over 27,000 visitors attended the exhibition during its six weeks, almost many as attended the Daumier-Corot exhibition of last autumn and considerably more than a to either the exhibition of Toulouse-Lautrec and Redon or the American Painting and leture exhibition held earlier in the season.
+Over 27,000 visitors attended the exhibition during its six weeks, almost many as attended the Daumier-Corot exhibition of last autumn and considerably more than a to either the exhibition of Toulouse-Lautree and Redon or the American Painting and lpture exhibition held earlier in the season.
 Great controversy was aroused.
 There was ense enthusiasm on the part of the open minded and alert students of modern art and many those who disliked the exhibition as a whole felt that it was very valuable as a stimulant h to American artists and collectors.
-As is the case in Germany, French painting has too an dominated the native art.
+As is the case in Germany, French painting has too en dominated the native art.
 The German exhibition proved to the American public that re was a very powerful and individual national expression in Europe outside of Paris.

-On the whole the sculpture were more admired than the painters probably because their k was more conventional and more international in character.
+On the whole the sculptures were more admired than the painters probably because their k was more conventional and more international in character.
 Kolbe, has long been popular America and the work of Fiori and Sintenis also well known.
-Barlach, Belling and Marcks re comparatively new and each worm a group of strong adherents.
+Barlach, Belling and Marcks re comparatively new and each one a group of strong adherents.
 General reaction to the inters was interesting and rather unexpected.
-Beckmann who was superbly represented came with a greatly enhanced reputation.
-Unfortunately it was possible to obtain only three of examples of Kokoschka's work so that he drew comparatively little comment although sevel of the more discerning amateurs felt that his "Woman with a Parrot" from the Bernard shler Collection was perhaps the finest painting in the Exhibition.
-Marc's reputation and some and although several of his most famous paintings including the "Red Horses" and "Mandrill" and the "Apes" were included in the Exhibition and won great popular esteem.
+Beckmann who was superbly represented came i with a greatly enhanced reputation.
+Unfortunately it was possible to obtain only three of examples of Kokoschka's work so that he drew comparatively little comment although seval of the more discerning amateurs felt that his "Woman with a Parrot" from the Bernard where Collection was perhaps the finest painting in the Exhibition.
+Marc's reputation s not augmented although several of his most famous paintings including the "Red Horses" "Mandrill" and the "Apes" were included in the Exhibition and won great popular esteem. the contemporary eye Marc's work now seems a little decorative and superficial.
 The intings of the Brücke group met with comparatively little success.
-Many felt them to be tooled and crude but again a few discerning critics felt the power of Schmidt-Rottluff it the great brilliance and traculence of Kirchner.
+Many felt them to be t moded and crude but again a few discerning critics felt the power of Schmidt-Rottluff d the great brilliance and traculence of Kirchner.

-Unfortunately Baumeister and Schlemmer were not well represented (the former being usually smissed as an imitator of Leger).
-Hofer won much admiration especially among those whose as are trained exclusively by French painting.
-On the other hand many who looked to the man exhibition for originality tended to dismiss Hofer too abruptly as an amateur of the ench.
+Unfortunately Baumeister and Schlemmer were not well represented (the former being usually amissed as an imitator of Leger).
+Hofer won much admiration especiality among those whose es are trained exclusively by French painting.
+On the other hand many who looked to the rman exhibition for originality tended to dismiss Hofer too abruptly as an amateur of the which.

 The success of the so-called Neue Sachlichkeit group was very considerable.
-Grosz's ady for the portrait of "Doctor Neise" was admired while the Dix "Widow" from Mannheim and to "Doctor Meyer Hermann" were a revelation to the American public who had thought of German inting in terms of FrenchMarc and Kokoschka.
+Grosz's ady for the portrait of "Doctor Neise" was admired while the Dix "Widow" from Mannheim and "Doctor Meyer Hermann" were a revelation to the American public who had thought of German inting in terms of FranchMarc and Kokoschka.

-Writing as one familiar with reputations in Germany of German artists I was much surised at the lack of interest in Nolde whose superb work of the "Death of Ste.
-Mary of Egypt" on the Folkwang Museum in Essen passed almost unnoticed.
-The Brücke group seemed by far be most difficult for the American public to grasp.
-Klee, however, is now firmly fixed in be minds of American collectors as an artist of great interest.
-Scores of visitors who had sen enraged by the Klee exhibition in the Museum last year now found Klee absorbingly interesting and were especially moved by the "Ma" from the Koehler Collection and the two fine stercolors lent by the National Galerie.
+Writing as one familiar with reputations in Germany of German artists I was much surrised at the lack of interest in Nolde whose superb work of the "Death of Ste.
+Mary of Egypt" for the Folkwang Museum in Essen passed almost unnoticed.
+The Brücke group seemed by far he most difficult for the American public to grasp.
+Klee, however, is now firmly fixed in he minds of American collectors as an artist of great interest.
+Scores of visitors who had een enraged by the Klee exhibition in the Museum last year now found Klee absorbingly intersting and were especially moved by the "Ma" from the Koehler Collection and the two fine itercolors lent by the National Galerie.